-- Identify alternative interpretations of Sustainability, including economic, ecological, business (e.g. Triple Bottom Line), and resource accounting.
-Assess the importance of these views to your own situation.
+- Identify alternative interpretations of sustainability, including economic, ecological, business, and resource accounting.
+Assess the importance of these views to particular situations.
+Understand the importance of adequate system definition for a sustainability problem definition.
 Apply resource accounting methods to sustainability problems.

-- Review Thermodynamic Principles as an example of a rigorous approach to resource accounting.
+- Review thermodynamic principles as an example of a rigorous approach to resource accounting.
+Understand the energy/exergy methods of analysis.
 Apply energy and exergy accounting to new situations.

-- Analyze Energy Transformation and Materials Transformation Processes using various resource accounting approaches.
-Examples will include chemical and manufacturing processes, recycling, nanotechnology, transportation fuels, and others.
+- Analyze energy transformation and materials transformation processes using various resource accounting approaches.
+Examples can include various chemical and manufacturing processes, recycling, new technology assessment, transportation, and others.

 - Examine resource accounting at multiple scales, including carbon, water, nitrogen, and ecosystem services.